Pirates vs. Padres Player Props Betting Odds

 MLB Props Today: San Diego Padres

-- The Padres will send Yu Darvish (7-6) to the mound for his 18th start this season.
+- Blake Snell (6-8) will take to the mound for the Padres and make his 21st start of the season.

-- Darvish has seven starts in a row of five innings or more.
+- Snell will look to finish five or more innings for the 12th start in a row.

-- He has two appearances with no earned runs allowed in 17 chances this season.
+- He has seven appearances this season with zero earned runs allowed out of his 20 chances this season.

 |Opponent